 c) IRI shall be measured separately in each wheel path and recorded at 10 m intervals.

-Unfiltered data files shall be processed using ProVAL software Version 3.4 or 3.5.
+Unfiltered data files shall be processed using ProVAL software Version 3.6.

-Unfiltered digital data files in a format suitable for processing by ProVAL 3.4 or 3.5 will be provided to the Contractor.
+Unfiltered digital data files in a format suitable for processing by ProVAL 3.6 will be provided to the Contractor.

 5.05.02 Wheel Track Rut Depth Measurement